tincochan/tinniccii/_posts/2023-07-07-Deploy StableLM models on AWS Sagemaker Endpoints.md

 ---
 layout: post
 title: "Deploy StableLM models on AWS Sagemaker Endpoints"
-description: "As of 30 April 2023, the process of deploying the model on Sagemaker Endpoints is not as straightforward as some of the other models on HuggingFace, due to the need to package custom inference code with the model. "
+description: "the process of deploying the model on Sagemaker Endpoints is not as straightforward as some of the other models on HuggingFace, due to the need to package custom inference code with the model. "
 date: 2023-07-07
 tags: [算法]
 ---